SergioBonaqueGonzalez/Shack-Hartmann-Simulator/README.md

 Include the option of consider propagation between microlenses array and CCD.
 The script automatically calcules if Fresnel or Fraunhofer aproximation is necessary
 Cuantization
 It calculates a variety of quality metrics as PSF, MTF, Sthrel ratio, Convolution with an extended object and analisys of residual error.
+First, it will calculate and store the recuperation matrix for a certain configuration.
+This step could take a few minutes.
+If the configuration is changed, this must be done again.

 To Do:
 - I like to program in a very easy-to-understand way.
 However it is not computationally optimal.